rogerlew/rangesat-biomass/dev_notes.md

 #### raster masks

 The scene processing does not crop individual rasters.
-To serve rasters for single ranch locations raster masks are needed for fast processing. (it should work without them, but is faster with them).
+To serve rasters for single ranch locations raster masks are needed for fast processing.
+In otherwords each ranch has it's own set of raster masks: a utm raster mask and a wgs raster maske.
+It should work without them, but is faster with them.
 The raster masks are in raster_masks.
 Each ranch has a utm and a wgs raster mask.

 The script to build the masks is 'database/scripts/make_raster_masks.py'